Spiny Boxfish, Capropygia unistriata (Kaup 1855)

 Other Names: Black-banded Pigmy Boxfish

-Spiny Boxfish, Capropygia unistriata.
-Source: Rudie H. Kuiter / Aquatic Photographics.
+A Spiny Boxfish, Capropygia unistriata, from Port Phillip, Victoria, June 2023 - photographed in an aquarium.
+Source: Rudie Kuiter / Aquatic Photographics.
 License: All rights reserved

 Summary:

-A pale yellow to greyish-brown boxfish, usually with a broad black stripe along upper side (may be indistinct in some individuals), black lips, and ridge spines and fin bases with black blotches or encircled with black.
+A pale yellowish-brown to tan or greyish-brown boxfish, usually with a broad black stripe along the side (may be indistinct in some individuals), black lips, and the ridge spines and fin bases with black blotches or encircled with black.

 Cite this page as: